LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 # StlVisualizer for KneeBones3Dify
-This repository includes a version of [KneeBones3Dify](https://github.com/gigernau/KneeBones3Dify) that has been modified so that it could work in tandem with a VR STL visualizer
+This repository includes a version of [KneeBones3Dify](https://github.com/gigernau/KneeBones3Dify) that has been modified so that it could work in tandem with a VR STL visualizer.

+this version of this software only works on Microsoft Windows.

 # Setup
 Install Python 3.9.13 https://www.python.org/downloads/release/python-3913/